 You will be pleased to know that there is no physical contact involved, nobody will push your head down to 'sleep' there are no commands barked at you, and I do not need for you to look into my eyes or at a swinging stopwatch.
 Modern hypnotherapy has come a long way from those days.

-Let's get started to make life feel better click Book Now on the welcome page to book your initial consultation.
+Let's get started to make life feel better click Book Now to book your initial consultation.